kingpepe2/kingpepe-sdk/README.md

-# King Pepe (KPEPE) SDK
+# KingPepe SDK (v1.1)

-This is an SDK for interacting with the King Pepe blockchain.
+This is the official Python SDK for the KingPepe blockchain.
+It allows developers to create wallets, send transactions, check balances, and fetch market data.

 ## Installation
 ```bash